-1 Article Components
+1 Article components

 - 1.1 An article (manuscript) consists of two components: the MAIN TEXT and the END MATERIAL. - 1.2 The main text begins with a title, immediately followed by the name and affiliation of the author.
-If there are multiple authors, each author name is followed immediately by the author's affiliation. - 1.3 The main text is subdivided into numbered sections (and possibly subsections), each of which has a heading.
-The numbering begins with 1 (Section 1: 1.1, 1.2, Section 2: 2.1, 2.2, etc.), so that 0 never occurs in section numbering. - 1.4 More than three levels of subsections should only be used in special circumstances.
+If there are multiple authors, each author name is followed immediately by the author's affiliation. - 1.3 The main text is subdivided into sections numbered 1, 2, 3, etc. each of which has a heading.
+Each section may also include subsections, the numbering of which also begins with 1.1, 1.2, 2.1, 2.2, etc., so that 0 never occurs in section numbering.
+Each subsection also has a heading. - 1.4 More than three levels of subsections should only be used in special circumstances.
 If this cannot be avoided, unnumbered subsection headings are possible. - 1.5 If a (sub-)section has (sub-)subsections, there must be minimally two of them, and they must be exhaustive.
-This means that all main text in an article must belong to some section, all text within a section must belong to some subsection, etc. A short introductory paragraph is allowed by way of exception. - 1.6 When cross-referencing other sections of the same paper, use the character § rather than Section or section, as is done throughout this document. - 1.7 Section headings do not end with a period and have no special capitalization (see §2.1). - 1.8 The final numbered section of the main text is followed by the end material, which should appear in the following order.
+This means that all main text in an article must belong to some section, all text within a section must belong to some subsection, etc. A short introductory paragraph is allowed by way of exception. - 1.6 When cross-referencing other sections of the same paper, use the character § rather than Section or section, as is done throughout this document. - 1.7 Section headings are boldfaced, do not end with a period and have no special capitalization (see §2.1). - 1.8 The final numbered section of the main text is followed by the end material, which should appear in the following order.
 Only the last one of these, References, is compulsory. - Alphabetic list of Abbreviations - Acknowledgements - Appendix (A, B, etc.) - Alphabetic or chronological list of Primary Sources - Alphabetic list of bibliographical references (References: see §15).